How Millennials Differ from the Other Generations? (Things You Didn’t Know)

 #4 Work is an extension of Millennials’ identities

 93% want a job where they can be themselves.

 71% want their coworkers to be like a second family.

-When Boomers depicted their work self to be formal and non-revealing of personal interests, then Millennials want to show who they are with the clothes they wear and the behaviours they exhibit, to the mind-set they bring to work.
-There’s no life AND work any more.
-The work and life are now one!
+When Boomers depicted their work self to be formal and non-revealing of personal interests, then Millennials want to show who they are with the clothes they wear and the behaviours they exhibit, to the mindset they bring to work.
+There’s no life AND work anymore.
+Work and life are now one!